-Two years ago, I shared my P.E. department colleagues’ inspired use of stations on the day before we left for Thanksgiving break.
-Here’s the video, in case you missed it:
+A few years ago, I shared my P.E. department colleagues’ inspired use of stations on the day before we left for Thanksgiving break.
+Here’s that old video, in case you missed it:

-Today, I’m adapting their idea to bring some holiday fun to our English/Language Arts classes.
+Last year, I adapted their idea and brought the same holiday fun to our English/Language Arts classes.
+Here’s how!
 Continue reading